Roger Ebert: Critical style

 Ebert cited Andrew Sarris and Pauline Kael as influences, and often quoted Robert Warshow, who said: "A man goes to the movies.
 A critic must be honest enough to admit he is that man."
+His own credo was: "Your intellect may be confused, but your emotions never lie to you."
 He tried to judge a movie on its style rather than its content, and often said "It's not what a movie is about, it's how it's about what it's about."

-He awarded four stars to films of the highest quality, and generally a half star to those of the lowest, unless he considered the film to be "artistically inept and morally repugnant", in which case it received no stars, for example, Death Wish II.
-He emphasized that his star ratings had little meaning if not considered in the context of the review itself.
+He awarded four stars to films of the highest quality, and generally a half star to those of the lowest, unless he considered the film to be "artistically inept and morally repugnant", in which case it received no stars, as with Death Wish II.
+He explained that his star ratings had little meaning outside the context of the review: